By Amy Speace, as told to Jennifer Clopton

 We were also blessed by the fact that my husband’s job has exceptional benefits that paid for all our fertility treatments.
 We couldn’t have afforded to do it without that help, and being able to use an egg donor from a 23-year-old woman removed a lot of the risks associated with what the medical world calls a “geriatric pregnancy.”

 I can tell you I certainly don’t feel geriatric.
-When I first talked with my ob-gyn about having a baby she assured me I was physically healthy.
-In fact, she said I was in such good shape I was probably healthier than a lot of younger patients.
+When I first talked with my ob-gyn about having a baby they assured me I was physically healthy.
+In fact, they said I was in such good shape I was probably healthier than a lot of younger patients.
 I eat right, practice yoga, run and have great stamina because of all the performing I do.

-My doctor did inform me of the risks of having a baby later in life, but she didn’t dwell on that, so neither did we.
-She made me believe I could do this, and so we began to try.
+My doctor did inform me of the risks of having a baby later in life, but they didn’t dwell on that, so neither did we.
+They made me believe I could do this, and so we began to try.

 It didn’t work the first time, and on our second try, I didn’t think things were looking good.
 It was a stormy day in Nashville, and the power actually went out twice at the fertility clinic during our appointment.
 I wasn’t feeling very optimistic.
 But 10 days later my doctor called and said those two magical words – ‘You’re pregnant!’
 I barely remember my response, but I do remember hearing all the nurses at the office cheering loudly on the other end of the phone – celebrating because they knew how important this was to my husband and me.